Head Football Coach

 Hollifield also was the recruiting coordinator at BSC and in charge of the region of South Alabama and the panhandle of Florida.

 A native of Hoover, Ala., Hollifield started five games on UAB’s offensive line before suffering a season-ending injury in both 2007 and 2008.
 He earned a scholarship after serving as an offensive lineman on the scout team in 2006 and a walk-on redshirt in 2005.
 He also was a two-time member of the Conference USA Commissioner's Honor Roll.

 Assistant Coach - Wide Receivers

-Sean Lampkin enters his first year as the wide receivers coach at Albany State after a three-year stint at Charleston Southern University (2014-2016).
+Sean Lampkin enters his second year as the wide receivers coach at Albany State after a three-year stint at Charleston Southern University (2014-2016).

 In 2016, Lampkin was part of a staff that helped CSU to its second straight Big South championship and an FCS playoff bid.
 That season Lampkin coached freshman wide receiver Kameron Brown, who led the nation in yards per catch and earned All-Big South Freshman Team honors.